containers/common/docs/containers.conf.5.md

 The firewall driver to be used by netavark.
 The default is empty which means netavark will pick one accordingly.
-Current supported drivers are "iptables", "nftables", "none" (no firewall rules will be created) and "firewalld" (firewalld is experimental at the moment and not recommend outside of testing).
+Current supported drivers are "nftables", "none" (no firewall rules will be created) and "firewalld" (firewalld is experimental at the moment and not recommend outside of testing).

 **dns_bind_port**=53